beeware/Python-Android-support/INTERNALS.md

 # Maintaining these scripts

-The `3.7.sh` script downloads some source code, then passes control to `docker` which runs `3.7.Dockerfile`.
+The `main.sh` script downloads some source code, then passes control to `docker` which runs `python.Dockerfile`.
 This configures dependencies, patches Python, and does the build.

 The shell script does nearly all of the downloading up-front.
 This allows the